TRAVEL WITH CONFIDENCE

 Entertainment on board

 All our ships have activities and activators for kids.
 Depending on the route we have also either Harry the Seal or Moomin with their friends to greet the smallest passengers.
-On Silja Line ships playrooms are open and also extended to conference decks.
-On Tallink ships playrooms are currently still closed but kids are having organized program in other facilities.
-The kids program is planned so that there should not be any crowds and families can keep their distance to others.
+Playrooms are open and the kids program is planned so that there should not be any crowds and families can keep their distance to others.
 Ball pools are closed in all our vessels.
 For teenagers Silja Line ships have renewed interactive adventure game that will spread all over the ship

 All passengers must wash or disinfect hands every time they enter restaurant of cafeteria.
 Disinfectant points are located near each coffee or drink machines.
 Crew will clean machines and surfaces often and regularly.
 Tongs and spoons are changed frequently, and plastic gloves are also available on Buffet restaurants.
 Little by little we are getting back to normal Buffet service.
 Currently chefs are handing out majority of the warm dishes to clients but some of cold starters are still available as individual pieces so client is only touching the chosen product.
 Drink automats are available as usual and we hope that everyone is disinfecting hands many times during the dining in Buffet restaurant.